learn-co-curriculum/phase-0-macos-env-system/README.md

 should be entered in your terminal **without** the `$`.
 So for the example above, you would type `whoami` in the terminal (without a `$`).

-## Check That Your macOS System is Compatible with Flatiron School's Requirements
+## Check That Your MacOS System is Compatible with Flatiron School's Requirements

 When working on software, it is important that your computer and the software you're using are compatible.
 In this step, we'll ensure that you can install all